Falsifying Discriminant Validity of Predictive Algorithms: Introduction

 \section{Introduction}

 Predictive algorithms inform high-stakes decisions in domains ranging from healthcare to public services \citep{barocas2023fairness, eubanks2018automating, chouldechova2018case,obermeyer2019dissecting}.
 In many of these settings, recent investigations raised concerns that algorithms operated in unintended ways, disproportionately impacting sensitive or protected groups such as people with disabilities and people identifying as Black \citep{mehrabi2021survey, obermeyer2019dissecting, vyas2020hidden, gilman2020welfare, charette2018unemployment}.
-These cases have called into question the adequacy of standard evaluation practices, illustrating the need for rigorous pre-deployment evaluations that anticipate problems and limitations of the algorithms.
+These cases have called into question the adequacy of standard evaluation practices, illustrating the need for rigorous pre-deployment evaluations that anticipate problems.\looseness=-1